-If you have any questions regarding received or outstanding payments, or any payment related processes, please forward your enquiries to cannabisrevenue@aglc.ca.
+If retailers have any questions regarding received or outstanding payments, or any payment-related processes, inquiries can be forwarded to cannabisrevenue@aglc.ca.

-The best method to contact AGLC for cannabis related enquiries is to call or email the Alberta Cannabis Call Centre.
-Please do not contact AGLC's front desk for cannabis related enquiries.
 The Alberta Cannabis Call Centre is AGLC's main communications channel for working with wholesale and retail customers as well as addressing questions and comments from Albertans.